saadq/Materialize/README.md

 ```

 ## Credits
-Thanks to the original creators of the [Material](https://github.com/equinusocio/material-theme) and [Spacegray](https://github.com/kkga/spacegray) theme.
+Thanks to the original [creator](https://github.com/equinusocio) of the [Material](https://github.com/equinusocio/material-theme) theme.